FMTools/FeatureIDE-wiki/Software-Product-Line-Developer/FeatureIDE-functions-in-deep/FeatureIDE-Project/FeatureIDE-Composer/Framework-Composer.md

 <img src="https://github.com/tthuem/FeatureIDE/wiki/Assets/FeatureIDEProject/Framework.png">

-The classes inside the feature projects uses interfaces or abstract classes from the source folder inside the main project.
+The classes inside the feature projects us interfaces or abstract classes from the source folder inside the main project.
 Additionally, each feature project contains a file named "info.xml".
 This file is used for making the different classes inside the jar "visible".
 If the class is not referenced, it will be ignored during execution.

 <img src="https://github.com/tthuem/FeatureIDE/wiki/Assets/FeatureIDEProject/Framework_Subproject.png">